EXCLUSIVE-Trump may cancel US Postal Service electric mail truck contract, sources say | Business

 Trump's team did not comment directly on plans for the USPS contract.
 "President Trump will protect the freedom of Americans to drive whichever vehicle they choose, enhance his tough tariffs on Chinese-imported cars, and save the U.S. auto industry for generations to come.
 No policy should be deemed official unless it comes directly from President Trump," Trump transition team spokeswoman Karoline Leavitt said in a statement.

 In 2021, Biden issued an executive order on EVs declaring that 50% of all new passenger cars and light trucks would be zero-emission vehicles.
 To achieve that goal, Biden directed various federal agencies to undertake rules on new emission and fuel standards designed to speed adoption of electric vehicles.
-(Reporting By Jarrett Renshaw; editing by Richard Valdmanis, Nick Zieminski and Deepa Babington)
+(Reporting By Jarrett Renshaw; editing by Richard Valdmanis, Nick Zieminski, Deepa Babington and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)